sjijon/estimate-emergence-from-data/README.md

 ## Implementation details

 Simulations are built in `Julia` version 1.8.0.
+Simulations for the Approximate Bayesian Computation are built in `C++` version 17.

 Figures are built in `R` version 4.1.2, using the `ggplot2` package version 3.3.